-We pick you up at your hotel and head south to the wine country.
-Once in the wine country, we off load the bikes and ride through three vineyards and the small towns supported by the wineries.
+A representative pick you up at your hotel and head south to the wine country.
+Once in the wine country, offload the bikes and ride through three vineyards and the small towns supported by the wineries.
 Ride for a few hours at an easy pace while exploring the three varying vineyards.
 Visit a rustic family-owned estate producing a wide variety of wine including Chardonnay, Cabernet Sauvignon and Carmenere (thought to be extinct until its rediscovery in Chile in 1995).
-See also a contemporary vineyard, started by a wealthy Santiago family to produce high quality Cabernet Sauvignon, Carmenere, Syrah and Cot (Chile's version of the famous Argentine Malbec); and finally finish in a 100% organic vineyard where we will taste wine directly from the tanks.
+See also a contemporary vineyard, started by a wealthy Santiago family to produce high-quality Cabernet Sauvignon, Carmenere, Syrah and Cot (Chile's version of the famous Argentine Malbec); and finally finish in a 100% organic vineyard where travelers will taste wine directly from the tanks.
 After the final vineyard enjoy lunch at a nearby restaurant before biking and then driving back to Santiago.

 Take the morning plane to Easter Island (the natives call their island Rapa Nui or Te Pito o Te Henua, "the navel of the earth") from either Santiago, Chile, or Lima, Peru.
 You'll be met at the local airport and transferred the short distance to your family-style hotel minutes from Hanga Roa, a small township where Easter Island's 2,500 inhabitants live.
 Or send your luggage ahead, and stroll to the hotel on foot, enjoying your new tropical home for the next few days.